 7. On average, how much debt do students have when they graduate from this school?

 This is another way to gauge how generous a school is regarding their financial aid policies.
 By asking this question, you may get a sense of the type of student loan debt you could accumulate at a certain school.
-According to recent data from the Institute for College Access and Success, the average student loan debt is $28,950.
+According to recent data from the Education Data Initiative, the average student loan debt is $37,338.
 However, students incur varying levels of debt at different colleges depending on how much financial aid is awarded.